Sagarejo Municipality: Geography

 The territory of Sagarejo municipality is diverse from a geomorphological point of view.
 The southern part of the municipality is located on a flat-hilly plateau, built of Neogene and Quaternary sediments.
 Geologically it consists of monocline heights and syncline basins.
 Dry valleys, ravines, gorges, and also terraces are built on the upper terrain.

+Politics

+Sagarejo Municipal Assembly (Georgian: საგარეჯოს საკრებულო) is a representative body in Sagarejo Municipality. currently consisting of 39 members.
+The council is assembles into session regularly, to consider subject matters such as code changes, utilities, taxes, city budget, oversight of city government and more.
+Sagarejo sakrebulo is elected every four year.
+The last election was held in October 2021.

 Education

 There are 26 public schools in Sagarejo Municipality, 4 of them are located in Sagarejo.

 There are 3 non-governmental (private) educational institutions on the territory of the municipality.
 Tamar Garejeli and Patardzeuli Georgian-French School-Lyceum teach at the secondary level of the school, whereas Ilia Chavchavadze Sagarejo High Education Institution has Secondary and Vocational Education Programs.

 There are 26 nursery schools on the territory of Sagarejo Municipality, as well as Sagarejo Student-Youth House and Georgian Language Learning Center in the village of Duzagrama.

 Jemal Burjanadze Music School operates in Sagarejo.

 Culture

 There is a Puppet Theater in Sagarejo Municipality.
 It was founded in 1956 under the leadership of Ilia Buziashvili.
 Up to twenty plays have been staged in the theater by generations of amateur actors for 40 years.

 Sagarejo Puppet Theater became a laureate of festivals organized by the Georgian State Folklore Center in 1996, 1998, 1999, 2001, 2014.
 It is a winner of various nominations.
 In 1999 it was awarded the honorary title of People's Theater.